kaust-library/Overleaf_latex/README.md

 \documentclass[10pt,a4paper]{article}
 ```

 Next comes the list of packages that the text will use.
 In this case we are defining only the _encoding_, and `utf8` is the recommended.
-Unless a very specific need, don't remove the line.
+Unless you have a very specific need, don't remove the line.

 ```LaTeX
 \usepackage[utf8]{inputenc}